-Capital Plan Principles
+Capital Plan Principles/Capital Prioritization Process

-In developing the five-year capital plan for the years 2018 through 2022, the City has adhered to certain capital budget principles that it has established to guide overall spending within the capital budget process.
+In late 2018, the senior leadership team developed a Capital Prioritization Process that would adhere to certain capital budget principles to help guide the City's capital budgeting process.
 These principles are as follows:

-- Projects will be reviewed in conjunction with the principles as set out within the City's strategic plan and in recognition of the City's Brand and Brand Promise. - Priority will be given to projects that have previously received Council commitment. - Priority will be given to projects which, left undone, would represent a significant safety concern / hazard to the community. - Priority will be given to projects based on need, with funds allocated primarily to higher need areas. - ☐ Priority will be given to meaningful projects that are eligible for funding from senior levels of government. - Priority will be given to coordinating projects between departments to help ensure that unnecessary spending is eliminated.
+- Projects will be reviewed in conjunction with the principles as set out within the City's strategic plan and in recognition of the City's Brand and Brand Promise. - Priority will be given to projects which, left undone, would represent a significant safety concern / hazard to the community. - Priority will be given to projects based on need, with funds allocated primarily to higher need areas. - Priority will be given to meaningful projects that are eligible for funding from senior levels of government. - Priority will be given to coordinating projects between departments to help ensure that unnecessary spending is eliminated. - Priority will be given to projects that are necessary in meeting legislative or regulatory requirements.